bdc-labs/GTNewHorizonsRun/README.md

 ### Mod changes

 - Hardcore Darkness is disabled (Just not a big fan)
-- Angelica is disabled (Until it supports shaders)
 - Add Dynamic Surroundings (I like the ambience)
-- Add Zume (will replace Optifine zoom when I move to Angelica)
+- Add Zume (To add zoom functionality)
-- Add Optifine (Just until Angelica officially supports shaders)

 ### Config changes